 Now it’s time to branch out beyond the safety of Creative Mode exploration and learn about all the game modes Minecraft has to offer.
 In the first lesson, we spent a fair amount of time highlighting the things that made Minecraft unique with an emphasis on how you can turn Minecraft into the game you want to play based on your own interests.
 Game modes play a very large role in helping you shift the emphasis in the game toward whatever outcomes you want.
 Whether you crave a Zen sandbox to quietly build it, a long distance adventure where you explore the ends of the Earth, or you want to fight to save the world by working you way towards the Ender Dragon, the game mode you select strongly supports your play style.

 Wiobyrne : Benefits of gaming - What ...
 Benefits of Gaming: What Research Shows.
 Doug Kline Games and learning advocates often come up against the video game stigma.

 Despite the fact that we’ve now seen decades of game play, and that a generation of gamers has grown up without a civilization collapsing, the bad reputation persists — and it’s mostly based around fear.
 News stories abound: games make kids hyper, violent, stupid, anti-social.
 Wiobyrne : Minecraft Guide - Getting Started ...
 Minecraft Guide: Getting Started with Minecraft.
 Minecraft is one of the bestselling video games of all time but getting started with it can be a bit intimidating, let alone even understanding why it’s so popular.

 In this edition of How-To Geek School we’re going to help you get started with the game (or at least understand why your kids love it so much).
 Despite its simple appearance there is a whole lot going on in Minecraft.
 It can feel confusing but don’t worry, we’ve laid out a series of lessons that will take you from not knowing a single thing about the game to advanced gameplay.
 This includes creating custom maps, building in-game devices and structures, as well as thriving in the difficult Survival Mode.
 Wiobyrne : MinecraftEdu: Dynamic tool...
 MinecraftEdu: Dynamic tool for the classroom.
 Wiobyrne : Awesome netcast on Minecraft...
 Wiobyrne : Awesome netcast on Minecraft...
 Plus.google.
 I think it's important for them to tinker across the different spaces.

 Wiobyrne : A plea for teachers to bring...
 A plea for teachers to bring Gaming into your classrooms.
 I am on a quest to encourage teachers of elementary, middle and high school students to use gaming to accelerate their curriculum.

 Video Gamers Really Do See More.
 Goo.
 Valve announces Steam for Schools, helps teachers create educational Portal 2 levels.
 Who ever said being a scientific guinea pig couldn't be educational?

 With Steam for Schools, teachers can now use Portal 2's level editor to create lessons focused on boosting critical thinking, spatial reasoning and problem solving skills.
 Announced at the Games for Change festival in New York City, the educator edition of Steam comes with a free copy of Portal 2 and the Portal 2 Puzzle Maker.
 Students and teachers alike can use the tools to create puzzles, but distribution is handled by teachers alone.
 (That's right, kids -- no level sharing unless the teach says so.)
-White House office studies educational benefits of video games.
-If you're training for a new job someday soon with a video game controller in your hands, thank Constance Steinkuehler .
+An accompanying website serves as a gathering place for teachers to collaborate, and aims to provide sample lesson plans centered on science, technology, engineering and math.